 Postgraduate Costume student and researcher May Clyne has been on the trail of an iconic Victorian dress, last worn more than a century ago and seldom seen since the infamous Devonshire House Ball.

 Historical Costume student May has managed to gain rare access to an extensive private collection and the iconic and seldom-seen Victorian garment, as part of her AUB research project delving into Victorian social identity as seen through the lavish costumed balls of the late 19th and early 20th century.

-Now housed in a unique private collection at Chatsworth House, the delicate dress, which represented Zenobia, warrior Queen of Palmyra, remains a revered rarity, only glimpsed by general public a handful of times since its adornment by Louisa Cavendish, Duchess of Devonshire, at the Devonshire House Ball of 1897.
+Now housed in a unique private collection at Chatsworth House, the delicate dress, which represented Zenobia, warrior Queen of Palmyra, remains a revered rarity, only glimpsed by the public a handful of times since its adornment by Louisa Cavendish, Duchess of Devonshire, at the Devonshire House Ball of 1897.

 The Duchess commissioned Parisian Costumiers at the House of Worth to bring to life her vision of a breathtaking and spectacularly-detailed dress; a ball gown beset with jewels and bathed in silver thread and silk gauze, with green and gold metalwork and a long train of turquoise velvet.

 The garment is long thought to have been inspired by an Inigo Jones costume design kept within Derbyshire's Chatsworth Estate, the principal family seat of the wealthy and aristocratic Duke of Devonshire, whose socialite partying and events were mainly held at Devonshire House, the couple’s secondary residence in London, demolished in 1924.